-A project working with portraits from the Birmingham Museum Trust’s Digital Image Resource as a proposal for ‘Cut, Copy, Remix’ at Birmingham Museum and Art Gallery, April 2020.
-What is the relationship and defferences between a historic oil painting portriat and its digital twin?
-Material has been translated from oil paint to pixels and coded data.
+A proposal for working with portraits from the Birmingham Museum Trust’s Digital Image Resource as part of ‘Cut, Copy, Remix’ at Birmingham Museum and Art Gallery, April 2020.
+What might the relationship be between a painted portriat and its digital twin?
+Material is translated from oil paint to pixels and coded data.
 This new medium is infinitely fluid - the individuals released to enter the digital realm to be seen, shared, and liked.
-Their poses, personas and clothing coded in the past, re-coded for the present.
+Their poses, personas and clothing coded in the past, now re-coded in the present.

 Each new portrait uses and re-uses only what is contained in the original scan of the painting.
 The re-constructions have an echo in the occupations and preoccupations of the sitters – their past activities processed through various digital actions.
 Examples are William Phipson, inventor of a steel roller, stretched and flattened, a miniature of G.F Watts, a painter and sculptor becomes a digital sculpture, Sir John Franklin, arctic explorer is pictured through digital shards, and the portrait of surgeon, John Derrington is a dissection of his original portrait.